Every Student Succeeds Act

 Thank you to our U.S. Senators from Illinois, Senator Dick Durbin and Senator Tammy Duckworth, for co-signing the bipartisan Grassley-Casey letter in support of continued funding for the highly effective Javits Gifted and Talented Students Education Program in 2018!

-ESSA Gifted Education Policy Brief for ISBE (Spring 2016): IAGC co-sponsored and co-submitted with One Chance Illinois the Gifted Education Policy Brief to the Illinois State Board of Education (ISBE).
+ESSA Gifted Education Policy Brief for ISBE (Spring 2016): IAGC worked with the Untapped Potential Project to co-sponsor and submit the Gifted Education Policy Brief to the Illinois State Board of Education (ISBE).
 Testimony was incorporated into ISBE’s compiled report (posted online and distributed to legislators).

 ISBE Listening Tours (Spring-Fall 2016): IAGC representatives attended and spoke at all three rounds of meetings conducted by ISBE throughout the state to gather feedback about ESSA goals.